seccubus/seccubus/_posts/15-01-24-Ooops-SSLlabs-scanner-broken.md

 ---
 layout: post
-title: Ooops, our SSLlabs scanner is broken
+title: Ooops, our SSL Labs scanner is broken
 ---

-Be careful if you are using the SSLlabs scanner in Seccubus.
-Last week we were contacted by Ivan Ristic himself that we were overutilizing the SSLlabs scanner by requesting scans for multiple resources in a loop.
+Be careful if you are using the SSL Labs scanner in Seccubus.
+Last week we were contacted by Ivan Ristic himself that we were overutilizing the SSL Labs scanner by requesting scans for multiple resources in a loop.

 It turns out that our scanner is broken.
 Since the release of this scanner Qualys has release an